Letting Go In Love

 And you the bell… (Rilke: Sonnets to Orpheus)

-Silence will be a key thread running through our days together, and we shall spend time tending to ourselves with heart as we listen to what arises and speaks to us in the moment.
-Working with the senses, symbolism and wordcraft we will start exploring our experience of the implicate realm together, where life and death can sometimes seem less separate, less ‘either-or’; and where love (bodhicitta) can sometimes surprisingly arise as a felt experience without cause.
+We shall spend time tending to ourselves with heart as we listen to what arises and speaks to us within the natural environment of Dartmoor.
+Working with sound, symbolism and wordcraft we will explore our experience of the implicate realm together, where life and death can sometimes seem less separate, less ‘either-or’; and where love (bodhicitta) can sometimes surprisingly arise as a felt experience without cause.

 In this uncontainable night,